Stating the Null and Alternative Hypotheses In Exercises 25–30, w... | Channels for Pearson+

 Null Hypothesis (H0)

-The null hypothesis is a statement that indicates no effect or no difference, serving as a default position that assumes any observed effect is due to sampling variability.
-In this context, it would assert that the proportion of adults with student loan debt is equal to 14%, symbolically represented as H0: p = 0.14.
+The null hypothesis is a statement that indicates no effect or no difference, serving as a default position that there is no relationship between two measured phenomena.
+In this context, it would assert that the mean battery life of the tablet is 8 hours or less, providing a baseline for statistical testing.

 Recommended video: